770 North Halsted Street, Suite 205

 Since 2002, Streit has directed The YouthLearn Initiative, a broad array of research, promising practices, and curricular strategies on community-based, contextual learning intended to build critical thinking, creativity, content knowledge, and other skills that are essential to college and career success.
 Streit and his team provide professional development, program materials, research and evaluation, and technical assistance to organizations and educators in both formal and nonformal settings.

 For 10 years, Streit led program management of the Adobe Youth Voices initiative, a global professional development effort for both in-school and afterschool educators in youth media-making.
 From 2013 to 2015, Streit’s team provided technical assistance for The Robert R. McCormick Foundation's Why News Matters, a three-year initiative to advance news literacy across Chicago.
-(Read a blog post by Streit about youth media-making.)
+In addition to his project work, Streit serves as the Director of EDC’s corporate office in Chicago, where he provides guidance to local project staff and oversees regional outreach and development.

 Streit has been a consultant and trainer on project-based learning (PBL) in afterschool for the Massachusetts Department of Education’s 21st Century Community Learning Centers program for over 10 years.
 Through workshops coordinated by NIOST, Streit facilitates train-the-trainer style experiences emphasizing the value of creativity and critical thinking skills, inquiry as an instructional approach, and intentional connections to school-day learning.
 Through this work, a PBL approach has now become a required element of all afterschool programs in Massachusetts.